-The 27 Unhealthiest Eating Habits for Your Waistline
+27 Worst Eating Habits for Your Waistline, According to Science

 It's not just what you're eating that can cause weight gain but also how you're eating it.
-By that we mean that your eating habits — you know, the things that are so ingrained into our routines that we barely notice we're doing them — play just as much of a role in your weight maintenance as the unhealthy foods you're eating.
+By that, we mean that your eating habits—you know, the things that are so ingrained into our routines that we barely notice we're doing them—play just as much of a role in your weight maintenance as the not-so-great foods you might be eating.

 And that's great news because if you can identify those unhealthy eating habits, you can completely change the course of your health for the better.
 Tweak just a few of these unhealthiest eating habits every day and you could be on your way to a flatter belly in no time!
-While you're at it, might as well clear your pantry of these 100 Unhealthiest Foods on the Planet.
+While you're at it, might as well stock up on these 7 Healthiest Foods to Eat Right Now.

 You skip meals